-What is an Activity Ratio?
+What is Activity Ratio?

-How to Calculate an Activity Ratio
+How to Calculate Activity Ratio (Step-by-Step)

 Therefore, by comparing the two sides — revenue and an asset metric — each “turnover” ratio measures the relationship between the two and how they trend over time.